International Association of Marine Investigators, Inc.

 Annual seminars were held in 1986, 1987 and 1988 in connection with the annual training seminar of the Southeast Chapter of the International Association of Auto Theft Investigators.
 In 1989, a three-day training seminar was held in New Orleans sponsored by the Southern States Boating Law Administrators.
-The 1989 National Roster was updated to reflect the almost 500 officers and agents, both law enforcement and private who have agreed to assist in investigations relating to marine thefts and vessel title frauds.
-A Manufacture Identification Code (MIC) data book as well as a boat trailer manufacture book was created.
+The 1989 National Roster was updated to reflect the almost 500 officers and agents, both law enforcement and private, who had agreed to assist in investigations relating to marine thefts and vessel title frauds.
+A Manufacturer's Identification Code (MIC) data book, as well as a boat trailer manufacturer book, was created.
 The spirit of cooperation in an effort to support successful investigations continued.

 The foundation was laid for “NAMI - IAMI Networking”